-The Center for Benefits Access funds 35 Benefits Enrollment Centers (BECs) around the country to help low-income people with Medicare access programs that pay for healthcare, food, and more.
+The Center for Benefits Access supports 80 Benefits Enrollment Centers (BECs) around the country to help low-income people with Medicare access programs that pay for healthcare, food, and more.
 Using web-based tools and person-centered approaches, the BECs help low-income seniors and persons with disabilities find and enroll in all the benefits programs for which they are eligible, and create coordinated, community-wide systems of benefits access.

 Core benefits for people with Medicare

 The BECs focus on connecting Medicare beneficiaries with limited incomes to these core benefits:

 - Medicare Part D Extra Help/Low-Income Subsidy (LIS)